wdudokvanheel/sugarscope/README.md

-# SugarScope
+# GlucoScope

-SugarScope is a highly customizable iOS app for diabetics to display track their blood glucose levels and vizualize them with pretty graphs.
+GlucoScope is a highly customizable iOS app for diabetics to display track their blood glucose levels and vizualize them with pretty graphs.
 It's fully compatible with NightScout servers, but can connect a custom Rust server that leverages InfluxDB to store time series data.

 ## Screenshots